 Volkswagen Passat Problems

-RepairPal has identified the most common problems with the Volkswagen Passat as reported by actual vehicle owners.
+RepairPal has identified the most common problems with the Volkswagen Passat based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 Clogged drains can allow rainwater to accumulate in the plenum tray (at the base of the windshield).
 The water may leak into the vehicle's interior, brake booster, or electrical components, which can lead to major problems.
 Our technicians recommend keeping the tray clear of leaves, pine needles, and other debris.